datacarpentry/image-processing/episodes/03-opencv-images.md

 We can also change the values in an image, as shown in the last section of the preceding program.
-First, we sample the color at a particular location of the image, saving it in a NumPy array named `c`, a 1 × 1 × 3 array with the blue, green, and red color values for the pixel located at *(90, 330)*.
+First, we sample the color at a particular location of the image, saving it in a NumPy array named `c`, a 1 × 1 × 3 array with the blue, green, and red color values for the pixel located at *(x = 90, y = 330)*.
 Then, with the `img[60:150, 135:480] = c` command, we modify the image in the specified area.
-In this case, the command "erases" that area of the whiteboard, replacing the words with a white color, as shown in the final image produced by the
+In this case, the command "erases" that area of the whiteboard, replacing the words with a white color, as shown in the final image produced by the program:
-program:

 !["Erased" whiteboard](../fig/02-board-final.jpg)

 > ## Practicing with slices
 >
-> Navigate to the **Desktop/workshops/image-processing/02-opencv-images**
+> Navigate to the **Desktop/workshops/image-processing/03-opencv-images**
 > directory, and edit the **RootSlice.py** program.
 It contains a skeleton
 > program that loads and displays the maize root image shown above.
 Modify
 > the program to create, display, and save a sub-image containing only the